 Coolants and additives can contaminate the environment.
-If any fluids are spilled, they should be collected and correctly disposed of, with respect to the environment.
+Collect any spilt fluids in suitable containers and dispose of them in accordance with legislation and with the utmost respect for the environment.

 Coolant warning lamp

 Several warning and control lamps light up for a few seconds when the ignition is switched on, signalling that the function is being verified.
 They will switch off after a few seconds.